EmilienMottet/thirsty/README.md

 ## POI Type Selection

-By default, **Thirsty** searches for public drinking water fountains (`drinking_water` POIs).
-You can customize which types of POIs you want to add using the following options:
+You must specify which types of POIs you want to add using the following options:

 - **`--water`** (or `-w`): Specify water-related POI types (can be repeated for multiple types)
 - **`--toilet`** (or `-t`): Add toilet amenities to the trace (flag, no additional argument needed)
 - **`--repair`** (or `-r`): Specify bicycle repair-related POI types (can be repeated for multiple types)
 - **`--food`** (or `-f`): Specify food and refreshment amenities (can be repeated for multiple types)

-If no option is specified, the default water amenity (`drinking_water`) will be used.
+If no option is specified, no amenities will be added to the trace.

 ### Available POI types